timescale/docs/mst/postgresql-read-replica.md

 # Create a read-only replica of PostgreSQL service

-PostgreSQL® read-only replicas enable you to perform read-only queries against the replica and reduce the load on the primary server.
+PostgreSQL read-only replicas allow you to perform read-only queries against the replica and reduce the load on the primary server.
 You can optimise query response times across different geographical locations because the replica can be created in different regions or on different cloud providers.